cdbfoster/takkerus/README.md

     $ cargo run --release

 to compile the program (In "release" mode, with optimizations.
-Highly recommended for this kind of program) and then run it if compilations succeeds.
+Highly recommended for this kind of program) and then run it if compilation succeeds.
 You can pass command line options to the program by separating them from `cargo run --release` with `--`; for instance, `cargo run --release -- options go here`.

 ## Using
 To use the program, either run `cargo run` like above, or run the compiled program from the output directory: